IyenshiAUT/truefresh-frontend/README.md

 - Auth token key: `accessToken` in localStorage.
 The frontend expects a JWT-like token and sends it as `Authorization: Bearer <token>`.
 - When changing the API URL, prefer using an env var (for example `REACT_APP_API_URL`) and read it inside `src/api/axiosConfig.js`.

+Quick tip: "Shop Now" scroll behavior

+The homepage includes a "Shop Now" action that scrolls smoothly to the "Browse Our Categories" section.
+That section uses the id `browse-categories`.
+If you want to change where the button scrolls, update the id in `src/pages/HomePage.js` and any link that points to `/#browse-categories`.

 Contributing
 - Open an issue or submit a pull request.
 Keep changes small and focused.
 Add tests for new features where possible.